Benin Airport: History

 Benin City Airport was built in the 1970s as a small airfield to serve the local community.
 Over the years, it has undergone several upgrades and expansions to become a modern airport, with a new terminal building and improved facilities.
 In 2007, the airport was renovated and expanded to accommodate larger aircraft and increase passenger capacity.

+On 26 June 2023, the airport has been renamed.

 Facilities

 The airport has a modern terminal building, duty-free shops, restaurants, currency exchange services, and car rental services.
-The airport also has a runway that is 2,451 meters long and 45 meters wide, with a taxiway and apron facilities.
+The airport also has a runway that is 2,451 m long and 45 m wide, with a taxiway and apron facilities.
 The airport has a capacity to handle up to 500 passengers per hour.

 Airlines and destinations

 Benin City Airport is served by several airlines, including Air Peace, Arik Air, Green Africa Airways, and United Nigeria Airlines.
 The airport offers flights to Abuja, Lagos, and Port Harcourt.